 In this case study, we’re exploring how Quitch has been used by the fantastic team at the University of Newcastle to save time, cut costs and produce greater results in their IT Services department.

-This case study was based on an interview and webinar with Stacey Cooper, Self Service Analyst from the University of Newcastle.
-Stacey has over 15 years of IT industry experience and was highly involved in implementing the Quitch program at UON, assisting in its integration into the IT services training procedure.
+This case study is based on an interview and webinar with Stacey Cooper, Self Service Analyst from the University of Newcastle.
+Stacey has over 15 years of IT experience and was highly involved in implementing the Quitch program at UON, assisting in its integration into the IT services training procedure.

 Initial Challenges + Pain Points